Quiri/quiri.github.io/_posts/2015-08-16-r-in-big-data-pipeline.md

 But unfortunately a lot of people think R becomes less powerful at production stage where you really need to make sure all the functionalities run as you planned against incoming big data.

-Personally, what makes R special in the data related field is its ability to become friend with many other tools.
+Personally, what makes R special in the data field is its ability to become friend with many other tools.
 R can easily ask `JavaScript` for data visualization, `node.js` for interactive web app and data pipeline tools/databases for production ready big data system.

 In this post I address how to use R stably combined with other tools in big data pipeline without losing its awesomeness.